-The Requirements for the use of Truck Mounted Attenuators (TMAs) in WA - Code of Practice (TMA Code of Practice) have been adopted as a minimum requirement in WA.
+The Requirements for the use of Truck Mounted Attenuators (TMAs) in WA - Code of Practice (TMA Code of Practice) have been adopted as a minimum requirement in WA (refer to the TMA Code of Practice for Host Vehicle requirements and TMA Deployment example diagrams).
 A copy is available on the Main Roads website at www.mainroads.wa.gov.au; go to 'Technical & Commercial' > 'Working on roads'.